-Political and economic risk, which means the probability of loss due to the inability to collect Bank's receivables due to the limitations established by acts of government or other authority in the country of origin of the debtor, as well as general and systemic conditions in that country; and
+- Political and economic risk, which means the probability of loss due to the inability to collect Bank's receivables due to the limitations established by acts of government or other authority in the country of origin of the debtor, as well as general and systemic conditions in that country; and - Transfer risk, which implies the possibility of realizing a loss due to the inability to collect receivables denominated in a currency that is not the official currency of the debtor's country of origin.
+This may result from imposed limitations on payment of obligations to foreign creditors in a particular currency which is determined by the acts of government and other debtors of the country of origin.

-33.7 Country Risk (Continued)
+33.7.
+Country Risk (Cont.)